Seasonal Decompose

 Forecasting the Volatility using Machine Learning

-After we get the annualized volatility, we could perform the machine learning method in order to forecast the future volatility
+After we get the annualized volatility, we could perform the machine learning method in order to forecast the future volatility1.
+Feature Engineering

 - Relative Strength Index (RSI): A momentum indicator over a 14-day window that ranges from 0 to 100, indicating overbought or oversold conditions.